A person’s liability for Italian tax is determined by residence status and source of income.

 A wealth tax on real estate properties, the Unified Municipal Tax (IMU), is due by all individuals and companies who own real estate properties located in Italy.
 Tax is calculated on the deemed value of the property as established by the Italian authorities, at a general rate of 0.76 percent.
 This rate can be reduced, particularly for properties used by individuals as their principal abode, or may be increased up to 1.06 percent depending on each municipality.

 A wealth tax on foreign real estate properties (IVIE) is due by all individuals who qualify as tax resident of Italy and own real estate properties located abroad.
 Tax is calculated on the purchase cost of the property, with some exceptions, at a general rate of 0.76 percent.
 Wealth tax already paid in the country where the property is located may in principle be deducted as tax credit.

 A wealth tax on financial assets (IVAFE) is due by all individuals who qualify as tax residents of Italy and own financial assets abroad.
-Tax is calculated on the value of the assets, at a general rate of 0.15 percent for 2012 and 2013, and 0.2 percent from 2014 onwards.
+Tax is calculated on the value of the assets, at a rate of 0.2 percent.
 Wealth tax already paid in the country where the financial assets are located may in principle be deducted as tax credit.